sebastiendfortier/fstd2pandas/README.md

 ## What is it?

-Fstpy is a high level interface to rpn's rpnpy python library that produces pandas dataframes or Xarray's from CMC standard files.
+Fstd2pandas is a high level interface to rpn's rpnpy python library that produces pandas dataframes or Xarray's from CMC standard files.
 In order to promote decoupling, modularization and collaboration, fstpy only reads and writes.
 All other operations and algorithms can be independent.

-## Fstpy philosophy
+## Fstd2pandas philosophy

 The idea of using a dataframe is to have a pythonic way of working with standard files without having to know the mechanics of rmnlib.
 Since